 - How much time do you have?

-Gift Making Is Fun
+Making DIY Gifts Is Fun (and Cost Effective!)

 Giving a creative gift is giving someone a little piece of yourself, which I think is very special.
 The fact that you have taken time to make the gift with the person in mind is a quality your gift receiver will appreciate greatly.

 Making gifts is what I love doing for family and friends.
-Having picked up some fantastic ideas from some friends, I thought I would share some with you here along with my own gift making ideas to show how creating that perfect and homemade gift is very possible for everyone to achieve.
+Having picked up some fantastic ideas from some friends, I thought I would share some with you here along with my own gift-making ideas to show how creating that perfect and homemade gift is very possible for everyone to achieve.

-Do you enjoy cooking, have a talent for it or even know someone who enjoys your cooking or baking delights?
+Do you enjoy cooking, have a talent for it, or even know someone who enjoys your cooking or baking delights?

 Cookies in Glass Jar

 If you have a talent for baking certain cakes, like a cheesecake or a layered cake why not make some as gifts to give that someone special.

 Creative Writing Ideas

 Are you a gifted poet and don't know it or good at writing fiction or humour?
-Why not put it to good use in the way of a gift.
+Why not put it to good use in the way of a gift?

-If you have a way with poetry, why not do a personal poem for someone, handwrite it on handmade paper or parchment paper in calligraphy and frame it.
+If you have a way with poetry, why not do a personal poem for someone, handwrite it on handmade paper or parchment paper in calligraphy and frame it?

 I have done this on a number of occasions.
-For example I did invites to a party in rhyme and an Ode to my dad on his 70th birthday which I read aloud at his surprise party before presenting it to him framed.
+For example, I did invites to a party in rhyme and an Ode to my dad on his 70th birthday which I read aloud at his surprise party before presenting it to him, framed.
 Put your creative writing to use!

-If you like writing short stories or humour why not write something as a gift?
+If you like writing short stories or humour, why not write something as a gift?
 You could type it and make a cover or put into a small plastic folder or get someone who does type to do it if you don’t want to.
-Play around with the fonts, colours and clip art for the cover and parts of the manuscript.
+Play around with the fonts, colours, and clip art for the cover and parts of the manuscript.

-It took some time and organising with some little white lies here and there but it was certainly creative, not needing any special skills and well worth the effort as dad was totally blown away by it.
+It took some time and organising with some little white lies here and there but it was certainly creative, not needing any special skills, and well worth the effort, as Dad was totally blown away by it.
 It is a permanent fixture on his coffee table for all to read.
 A few more occasions this memory book would be ideal for could be a retirement from the office, a silver wedding anniversary or a friend moving abroad.

 Greeting Card Sets

 I have always loved handmade cards and have collected them for years.
-Making and selling my own for market stalls, has been something I really enjoy.
+Making and selling my own for market stalls has been something I really enjoy.

-You can stick all types of things onto blank cards if you don’t feel artistic and I have shown a selection of mine that use stickers I bought on eBay, in €2 euro stores or bought reduced in sales.
+You can stick all types of things onto blank cards if you don’t feel artistic and I have shown a selection of mine that use stickers I bought on eBay, in €2 euro stores, or bought reduced in sales.
 The cards and polythene bags I bought online at an Irish Craft supplier.

-Why not make enough to put together a set of 6 or 10.
+Why not make enough to put together a set of 6 or 10?
 If they are left blank then the recipient has the option of using them for any occasion.

 These are really easy to make.
-All you need is some coloured card, recycled greeting cards, cardboard or plain white card.
+All you need is some coloured card, recycled greeting cards, cardboard, or plain white card.

 Cut the size and shape you want.
-If you have a pinking shear the jagged edge looks funky.
+If you have a pinking shear, the jagged edge looks funky.
 You can use an office paper hole puncher to put one hole in your card and then you just need to decorate and write.
-Through the hole you can apply a piece of raffia, ribbon or curling ribbon.
+Through the hole you can apply a piece of raffia, ribbon, or curling ribbon.
 These can also be given as a gift in sets.

-Why not plant up a pot or two of herbs to give as a gift in a recycled gardening container.
-If you have Plastic or terracotta pots you can paint them for a more personal touch.
-Plastic plant pots will need a light sand papering before applying paint.
+Why not plant up a pot or two of herbs to give as a gift in a recycled gardening container?
+If you have plastic or terracotta pots you can paint them for a more personal touch.
+Plastic plant pots will need a light sandpapering before applying paint.

-Items such as stickers, stones, pebbles and shells can be stuck on for added effect after the paint has dried but before the varnish is applied.
+I have used emulsion paint and acrylic paints with a yacht varnish.
+Items such as stickers, stones, pebbles, and shells can be stuck on for added effect after the paint has dried but before the varnish is applied.

 If something has a bottom in it, it can probably be used as a plant pot!

-This is an ideal opportunity to be creative in gift giving.
-Planting up an unusual container with a plant, with the person in mind can be great fun!
+This is an ideal opportunity to be creative in gift-giving.
+Planting up an unusual container with a plant with the person in mind can be great fun!

-Upholstery With A Difference
+Upholstery With a Difference

-Are you handy with knitting needles, enjoy crocheting, making rugs or sewing for pleasure?
+Are you handy with knitting needles, enjoy crocheting, making rugs, or sewing for pleasure?

-Why not think of using your skill to the benefit of others and make gifts.
+Why not think of using your skill to the benefit of others and make gifts?
 Here are a few crochet tutorials from tammyswallow which would make fantastic presents.

-- Free Crochet Pattern: Vintage Style Fingerless Gloves
+- Free Crochet Pattern: Vintage-Style Fingerless Gloves

-Easy to make finger less gloves.
+Easy to make fingerless gloves.
 Also includes alternative directions for gloves forthose who don't crochet.
 You can even make your own leg warmers for dogs.

 - Free Vintage Crochet Pattern: Victorian Boot Ornament